Bleed Air Leaks

 • anti-icing systems.

 Managing the remainder of the flight with the loss of some or all of these systems will require careful thought and planning.
-Having a comprehensive knowledge of the pneumatic systems in the aircraft will help in the decision making process.
-It is essential that the pilots understand what is working and what is not as well as the consequent limitations to the operation.
+Having a comprehensive knowledge of the pneumatic systems will help in the decision-making process.
+It is essential that the pilots understand what is working and what is not, as well as the consequent limitations to the operation.

 Defences